Computing Volatility # Load the required modules and packages import numpy as np import pandas as pd import pandas.io.data as web # Pull NIFTY data from Yahoo finance NIFTY = web.DataReader('^NSEI',data_source='yahoo',start='6/1/2012', end='6/1/2016') # Compute the logarithmic returns using the Clos

 In this post, we see how to compute historical volatility in python, and the different measures of risk-adjusted return based on it.
 We have also provided the python codes for these measures which might be of help to the readers.

 Volatility measures the dispersion of returns for a given security.
 It plays a key role in options trading.
 Volatility can be measured by the standard deviation of returns for a security over a chosen period of time.
 Historic volatility is derived from time series of past price data, whereas, an implied volatility is derived using the market price of a traded derivative instrument like an options contract.

-Example: Computing historic volatility for NIFTY
+Example: Computing historic volatility of Risk Adjusted Return for NIFTY

 First, we use the log function from numpy to compute the logarithmic returns using NIFTY closing price and then use the rolling_std function from pandas plus the numpy square root function to compute the annualized volatility.
 The rolling function uses a window of 252 trading days.
 Each of the days in the selected lookback period is assigned an equal weight.
 The user can choose a longer or a shorter period as per his need.